Calculating Family Tax Benefit (FTB) Part B 007-07070040

 - Approved Care Organisations (ACO)

-- members of a couple whose youngest FTB child has turned 13
+- Members of a couple who's youngest FTB child has turned 13 years

 Income test